minetest/minetest/README.md

-    OPENAL_DLL                      - Only if building with sound on Windows; path to OpenAL32.dll OPENAL_INCLUDE_DIR              - Only if building with sound; directory where al.h is located OPENAL_LIBRARY                  - Only if building with sound; path to libopenal.a/libopenal.so/OpenAL32.lib OPENGLES2_INCLUDE_DIR           - Only if building with GLES; directory that contains gl2.h OPENGLES2_LIBRARY               - Only if building with GLES; path to libGLESv2.a/libGLESv2.so SQLITE3_INCLUDE_DIR             - Directory that contains sqlite3.h
+    OPENAL_DLL                      - Only if building with sound on Windows; path to OpenAL32.dll OPENAL_INCLUDE_DIR              - Only if building with sound; directory where al.h is located OPENAL_LIBRARY                  - Only if building with sound; path to libopenal.a/libopenal.so/OpenAL32.lib OpenGLES2_INCLUDE_DIR           - Only if building with GLES2; directory that contains gl2.h OpenGLES2_LIBRARY               - Only if building with GLES2; path to libGLESv2.a/libGLESv2.so
+    OpenGLES1_INCLUDE_DIR           - Only if building with GLES1; directory that contains gl.h
+    OpenGLES1_LIBRARY               - Only if building with GLES1; path to libGLESv1_CM.a/libGLESv1_CM.so
+    SQLITE3_INCLUDE_DIR             - Directory that contains sqlite3.h
     SQLITE3_LIBRARY                 - Path to libsqlite3.a/libsqlite3.so/sqlite3.lib
     VORBISFILE_LIBRARY              - Only if building with sound; path to libvorbisfile.a/libvorbisfile.so/libvorbisfile.dll.a